rufuspollock-okfn/elasticsearch.js/README.md

 ## Usage

-In your web page insert:
+The library requires:

+* underscore
+* jQuery (for Ajax requests)

+Load the library in your web page, e.g. do:

     <script type="text/javascript" src="http://okfnlabs.org/elasticsearch.js/elasticsearch.js"><script>

-You should replace the src url with the url to your copy of elasticsearch.js.
+(You can replace the src url with the url to your copy of elasticsearch.js).

+## Example

 Here's an example of using the library to create, get and query some data.